HSkul/homebridge-airthings-wave/README.md

 ## Installation
 1. Install Homebridge using `npm install -g homebridge`
 2. Install this plugin ` npm install -g --unsafe-perm https://github.com/HSkul/homebridge-airthings-wave`
-3. Download quary_wave.py Python script
+3. Download quary_wave.py Python script and place it in /home/pi.
+Make sure the user running homebridge has peremission to execute it
 4. Download find_wave.py Python script from [here](https://airthings.com/tech/find_wave.py)
 3. Update your configuration file - see below for an example